 Liu Bao tea is primarily produced for export to overseas Chinese.
-It seems likely that its production techniques were gradually perfected over a long time based on the requirements of Cantonese or Hong Kong tea merchants, thus giving rise to its later tea making techniques.
+It seems likely that Liu Bao production techniques were gradually perfected over a long time based on the requirements of Cantonese or Hong Kong tea merchants.

-The "corner pile fermentation" performed following heating and rolling is also known as "wet pile fermentation".
+The "corner pile fermentation" performed following firing and rolling is also known as "wet pile fermentation."
 This procedure is crucial to the unique quality of Liu Bao tea.
 Its goal is to hasten the transformation of the tea's internal substances through the warmth and humidity of the wet pile process, thereby reducing bitterness and causing the flavor to become pure and mild.

-The unique character of Liu Bao tea is then catalyzed through the careful "cold fermentation" procedure.
-The so-called initial production tea material is first dried over a pine fire.
+The unique character of Liu Bao tea is then catalyzed through the careful "cold fermentation" procedure (as opposed to the thermal fermentation earlier on).
+The processed tea material is first dried over a pine fire.
 Moisture is then added to the tea until it reaches a suitable level of wetness.
 It is then pile-fermented for seven to ten days to supplement deficiencies in the initial fermentation.
-In traditional production techniques, however, steamed tea is stored in piles for 20 to 30 days.
+In traditional production techniques, however, steamed tea was stored in piles for 20 to 30 days.
 The primary function of the wet fermentation is to accelerate changes to internal substances in the tea, thereby causing materials such as theaflavins and thearubigins to increase.
 The color and fragrance of the tea increases, which gives Liu Bao tea its characteristic style.

-The Liu Bao tea produced in Wuzhou is distinguished by another important feature.
-That is, its aging process is unlike that of other teas.
+The Liu Bao tea produced in Wuzhou is distinguished by another important feature-namely, its aging process is unlike that of other teas.
 After fermentation, Liu Bao tea is generally stored in air raid shelters to age.
 The temperature, humidity, and microorganisms are extremely beneficial in aging the tea.
 The tea is stored in this environment for two to three years before being sold.
 This relatively long aging process is another characteristic of Liu Bao tea, which distinguishes it from the brief aging process of other types of Black Tea.